MaxDesiatov/WASIFoundation/README.md

 # License

-This program is free software; you can redistribute it and/or modify it under the terms of the MIT License.
+This project uses parts of SwiftFoundation, which are distributed under the terms of [the MIT License](SwiftFoundation-LICENSE).